-I remember admiring my dad for opening up our house to these patients.
-Sometimes he would even go as far as visiting patients at their homes and I recall many other community members in Ocean View doing the same thing.
+I remember admiring my dad for opening up our home to these patients, and sometimes he would go as far as visiting patients at their homes.
+I recall many other community members in Ocean View doing the same thing.
 Fighting TB was everyone’s business!

 Today, my dad and I were privileged to listen to two guest speakers share their journey of surviving MDR and XDR TB at the AHLAD brunch.